 When a motorcyclist was killed by another motorist’s negligence, certain members of the rider’s family may have a right to file a wrongful death claim against the careless driver.
 The elements of such a claim are generally the same as if the victim had survived to bring a claim.
 Somewhat different types of damages may be available, however, including compensation for the family member’s loss of companionship, consortium, or support.

 The family member also may be compensated for the medical and funeral expenses of the lost loved one and the loved one’s pain and suffering before death.

 Discuss Your Case with a Tennessee Motorcycle Accident Lawyer

-Dedicated motorcycle crash attorney Matt Hardin has helped numerous clients pursue compensation for injuries caused by negligent drivers in Nashville and beyond.
+Our Nashville motorcycle accident attorneys have helped numerous clients pursue compensation for injuries caused by negligent drivers in Nashville and beyond.
 If you were injured in a broadside accident, we can investigate the details of your specific situation, work to negotiate a favorable settlement for you, and, if necessary, take your case to trial to seek the compensation you deserve.
-To schedule a free case evaluation, call (615) 200-1111 or visit our contact page.
+To schedule a free case evaluation, call visit our contact page.